beefoo/loc-json-api-demo/README.md

 The key file to have is the workflow file which can be found in `.github/workflows/book.yml`.
 So when you push to the main branch on Github, it should automatically build your Jupyter notebook to the `gh-pages` branch that you can associated with Github Pages.

-Ensure you update your Personal Access Token with the `workflow` scope enabled in GitHub, or create a new one, and configure your git client to use that.
+1. Ensure you update your Personal Access Token with the `workflow` scope enabled in GitHub, or create a new one, and configure your git client to use that.

-Also on your Github project settings page, go to `Actions -> General -> Action permissions` and select `Allow all actions and reusable workflows`.
+2. Also on your Github project settings page, go to `Settings -> Actions -> General -> Action permissions` and select `Allow all actions and reusable workflows`.
+And under `Workflow permissions` select `Read and write permissions`
+3. Lastly under `Settings -> Pages`, make sure `Source -> Deploy from branch` and the branch is `gh-pages / (root)`